rohithravin/MachineLearningWithWatsonAndDB2/README.md

 * Click `Select`.
 * Let's name this connected data as `Home_Sales` and then click `Select`.

-We have finally creat our Watson Studio service.
+We have finally created our Watson Studio service.
 Within that, created a project where our database and data are connected.
 We can now finally start coding and building our model!

 ### 5. Make Machine Learning Model